LukasHoelsch/Measurement-uncertainty-calculation/README.md

 # Analysis of the Measuring Chain at the Test Bench for an Efficiency Evaluation of Electric Drives

-This GitHub page features the Uncertainty-Calculation toolchain used in the paper "Analysis of the Measuring Chain at the Test Bench for an Efficiency Evaluation of Electric Drives"
+This GitHub page features the uncertainty-calculation toolchain used in the proposal "Analysis of the Measuring Chain at the Test Bench for an Efficiency Evaluation of Electric Drives"

+This toolchain is used to calculate the uncertainty of an electric drive, which includes the electrical machine, the inverter and the control algorithm.

+#
+fitLossBrusa, efficiency in \%, as in the data sheet given.

 # Setup Software